mwshumway/CS111/README.md

-# CS111
+# UC Berkely Python
-Projects from CS111

-CS111 is a Python Coding Class.
+These projects are taken from UC Berkely's CS61A course.

 This folder consists of the following projects:
 1. Hog (dice rolling 1 vs 1 game - focused on recursive techniques)